The Value of Landmark – No Matter the Setting

 We set our teachers up for success, just as we do our students, in any environment.
 Our teachers are at the forefront of educational technology, constantly researching, learning, and implementing new teaching tools that they use to individualize instruction.
 As part of our professional development initiative, teachers regularly share tips and tricks, attend technology training webinars, collaborate virtually, and gather weekly to share ideas and strategies.

-New faculty at our Elementary•Middle School and our High School will still participate in several weeks of intensive training in August, and that training will continue throughout the school year, with each new faculty member working closely with a mentor.
+New faculty at our Elementary•Middle School and our High School participate in several weeks of intensive training in August, and that training will continue throughout the school year, with each new faculty member working closely with a mentor.
 And veteran faculty eagerly dove in to learn new strategies and tools to teach remotely using a broad array of evidence-based programs.
 Landmark will continue to provide faculty a fully subsidized Master of Education in Special Education from the Boston University Wheelock College of Education & Human Development so that all of our teachers are assured a specialized graduate degree helping to best meet the needs of our students.

 ONE-TO-ONE DAILY Tutorials